CodeYourFuture/GitHomeworkFixErrors/homework.md

 What three problem does Git & Github solve?

-Git is a version control system that lets you manage and keep track of your source code history.
+1. Git is a version control system that lets you manage and keep track of your source code history.
-GitHub is a cloud-based hosting service that lets you manage Git repositories.
+2. GitHub is a cloud-based hosting service that lets you manage Git repositories.
-When people want to show off code to each other they can put it on Github
+3. When people want to show off code to each other they can put it on Github which lets you and others work together on projects from anywhere.

 ## Question 9

 What happens when you `fork` a repository?

-You copy it.
+You copy the other people work or original repo under your profile in your Github account.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy repo from your Github account to your local repo.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.

 ## Question 12

 What is the Git History log?

-It displays all of the commits in a repository's history
+It displays all of the commits in a repository's history.

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+You send the changes of your local repository to Github.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A place for us to store and share our code

 ## Question 15

 What does it mean to "Commit your changes"?

-Save your code to Github
+Save your changes to your repo

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Visual Studio Code
+VS Code

 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+To record what changes you made to your project

 ## Question 18

 Where can I look to find help with Git?

 The Git Cheatsheet!
+Google